-A student with limited English proficiency (LEP) is entitled to receive specialized services from the district.
+A student who is an English language learner is entitled to receive specialized services from the district.
 To determine whether the student qualifies for services, a Language Proficiency Assessment Committee (LPAC) will be formed, which will consist of both district personnel and at least one parent representative.
-The student's parent must consent to any service recommended by the LPAC for a LEP student.
+The student's parent must consent to any services recommended by the LPAC for an English language learner.
 However, pending the receipt of parental consent or denial of services, an eligible student will receive the services to which the student is entitled and eligible.
+In order to determine a student's level of proficiency in English, the LPAC will use information from a variety of assessments.
+If the student qualifies for services, and once a level of proficiency has been established, the LPAC will then designate instructional accommodations or additional special programs that the student will require to eventually become proficient at grade level work in English.
+Ongoing assessments will be conducted to determine a student's continued eligibility for the program.